CloudLabs-MOC/AI-102-AIEngineer/Instructions/05-analyze-text.md

 # Lab 01: Analyze Text

-### Estimated Duration : 120 Minutes
+### Estimated Duration: 120 Minutes

 ## Overview

 **Azure Language** supports analysis of text, including language detection, sentiment analysis, key phrase extraction, and entity recognition.

-For example, suppose a travel agency wants to process hotel reviews that have been submitted to the company's web site.
+For example, suppose a travel agency wants to process hotel reviews that have been submitted to the company's website.
 By using the Azure AI Language, they can determine the language each review is written in, the sentiment (positive, neutral, or negative) of the reviews, key phrases that might indicate the main topics discussed in the review, and named entities, such as places, landmarks, or people mentioned in the reviews.

 ## Objectives